AdamWhittingham/personal-site/_posts/2022-12-02-good-questions-as-a-candidate.md

 >
 > How many things are late or missed because of people being too busy or having forgotten?

+> What visibility does the average engineer have on the scale and performance of the system?
+>
+> What visibility does the most privileged engineer have?

 ## Role/Project Fit